henriquecustodia/blog/src/posts/let-s-talk-about-standalone-components-in-angular.md

 ### What about routes, how can we register the app routes?

 I was waiting for this question!
-It's changed as well. 😄 But, in my opinion, the approach is simpler than before.
+It's changed as well. 😄

 To register the app routes we have to use the new function called`importProvidersFrom`.
 Let's see what [Angular documentation](https://angular.io/api/core/importProvidersFrom) says about it.

 > Collects providers from all NgModules and standalone components, including transitively imported.

-Basically, this function will extract all providers of the NgModule and set them to the provider's app array.
+This function will extract all providers of the NgModule and set them to the provider's app array.

 Let's see how to configure the app routes:

 ```ts
 const ROUTES: Route[] = [